 The store is large and a huge array of pretty much everything you could ever want, from brands such as 47 Brand and Under Armor.
 The store is located near the front offices, which are behind the grandstand on the third base side of the field.
 Because of the location of the store, it’s hard for fans to find it, which is why the team also has a stall near the park entrance to lead fans to the store.
 The store is pretty cool because there are banners of notable former Salem players covering the windows, including several players who have made their way up to the parent club.

-Another unique aspect of LewisGale Field in mini-Fenway that is close to the team store behind the left field grandstand.
+Another unique aspect of Haley Toyota Field is a mini-Fenway close to the team store behind the left field grandstand.
 It is a to-scale replica of Fenway Park that fits into the official Wiffle Ball Tournament size regulations.
 It even has its own Green Monster.
 The Red Sox leave a Wiffle Ball bat and Wiffle Balls out of the field so kids can play during the game.
 It has proved so popular that the Red Sox even book mini-Fenway for corporate team building exercises.

-So while LewisGale Field might not be the newest or the flashiest ballpark out there, its beautiful view of the mountains, big league atmosphere, and family-friendly features make it a ballpark not to be missed.
+So while Haley Toyota Field might not be the newest or the flashiest ballpark out there, its beautiful view of the mountains, big league atmosphere, and family-friendly features make it a ballpark not to be missed.